Growth rhythms

 Introduction

-This playbook walks you through the rhythm I use to keep growth on track.
+This playbook walks you through the system I use to keep growth on track.
 I plan in 90-day cycles, break those into monthly goals, and use a weekly scorecard to review progress and decide what happens next.
-It’s a simple system that makes sure important work gets done.
+It's simple, but it works.
+And it will give you the clarity to focus on what actually matters.

 Chapters